Blue Bird Lake

 Blue Bird Lake, Hisar is a resident and endangered migratory bird wetland habitat, lake and recreation area in the town of Hisar, in the Hisar district of Haryana State, India.

-Location

 Blue Bird Lake is close to Hisar Airport on NH-9 in Hisar, Haryana, India.
 It is close to Deer Park, Hisar and Shatavar Vatika Herbal Park, Hisar, both of which are run by the Forests Department, Haryana of Government of Haryana.